mael-insa/d7020e_lab3_mael/examples/EX2_README.md

 Learning outcomes:

-In this exercise you have seen a simple example showing how `symex` can exactly determine the number of clock cycles executed along each path.
+In this exercise you have seen a simple example showing how `symex` can safely estimate the number of clock cycles executed along each path.

 In general, the number of paths can be large, so we need additional tooling to collect and extract desired information, here we have just covered the basics.